 Another twist to meal prepping is having a meal prep party.
-Meal prep parties allow those who attend to determine what foods that will be eaten, purchase, and shared among participants.
+Meal prep parties allow those who attend to determine what foods will be eaten, purchased, and shared among participants.
 This can be very useful when you only want to eat the same meal once or twice.

 Assign tasks to each participant ahead of time so everyone knows what they’re responsible for so the party runs smoothly.